-Library and Academic Support (based in Information Services)
+Library and Academic Support

 In principle all modules will provide all the necessary learning resources (e.g. in PDF format) to complete the course successfully.
 Some modules might require the purchase of a physical textbook and students will be notified of this requirement well in advance.
-To conduct their academic research students will have access to the University of Cumbria online library services.
+To conduct their academic research students will have access to dedicated University of Cumbria online library services via https://my.cumbria.ac.uk/rkc